Globally Convergent Multilevel Training of Deep Residual Networks: Globally convergent multilevel training

 \section{Globally convergent multilevel training}

 In this work, we propose to minimize the discrete optimization problem~\eqref{eq:discrete_problem} using a variant of the RMTR method~\cite{Gratton2008recursive, Gross2009}.
-The RMTR method incorporates the trust-region globalization strategy into the nonlinear multilevel framework, which gives rise to the globally convergent nonlinear multilevel method.
-The method was originally proposed for solving deterministic convex/non-convex minimization problems arising from the discretization of partial differential equations.
-In this section, we propose to extend the applicability of the method to the training of ResNets.
+The RMTR method incorporates the trust-region globalization strategy into the nonlinear multilevel framework, which gives rise to a globally convergent nonlinear multilevel method.
+The method was originally proposed for solving deterministic convex/non-convex minimization problems arising from the discretization of PDEs.
+In this section, we propose to extend the applicability of the RMTR method to the training of ResNets.
 We briefly describe the algorithm and discuss how to construct the multilevel hierarchy and transfer operators by taking into account the structure of the underlying optimization problem~\eqref{eq:discrete_problem}.
-An extension of the method into stochastic settings will be carried out in section~\ref{sec:dynamic_sampling}.
+An extension of the method into stochastic settings will be carried out in \cref{sec:dynamic_sampling}.